 information, see Assess a Model by Using When Decomposition.

-In this example, you create a simple test sequence for a transmission shift logic controller.
+In this example, you use a Test Sequence block to create a simple test sequence for a transmission shift logic controller.

 Open the model.
 At the command line, enter